-The list of teaching materials is not comprehensive enough.
-The reading materials of most of the courses need to be updated through including more recent textbooks, monographs and scientific articles.
+The list of teaching materials is more or less fine for local standards, but they need to get much updated for international standards.
+The reading materials of the most courses need to be updated through including more recent textbooks, monographs and scientific articles.
+Currently there are listed mostly just textbooks.
 It is suggested to consider among required reading materials also scientific articles from journals since the new and relevant/ up to date knowledge is often delivered more throughout the articles than in the books.
 It is also advised that some of the reading materials /some parts of the courses are written/ delivered in English in order to foster students' foreign language abilities.
-The lists of teaching materials of the following courses in particular need to be updated: